Certified Defense on the Fairness of Graph Neural Networks: Reproducibility and Supplementary Analysis

 \section{Reproducibility and Supplementary Analysis}

-In this section, we provide more details for the replicability of our experiments, which serves as an extension to Section 4.
+In this section, our primary emphasis is on ensuring the replicability of our experiments, which serves as an extension to Section 4.
 To begin with, we offer a comprehensive introduction of the three real-world datasets adopted in our experiments.
 Subsequently, we introduce the detailed experimental settings, as well as the implementation details of our proposed framework, ELEGANT, alongside GNNs and baseline models.
 Moreover, we outline those essential packages, including their versions, that were utilized in our experiments.
 Lastly, we elaborate on the supplementary analysis on the time complexity of ELEGANT.
+Open-source code is available at: \url{https://github.com/yushundong/ELEGANT}.